 In this insight we’ll be providing a technical guide to analyse different garage definitions, types, standards, regulations, layouts and other helpful design elements.
 Further on we’ll also examine models of underground, outdoor, public or private garages and highlight the minimum and recommended measures together with other important design criteria, such as safety requirements.

-Layouts in the DWG format and project 3D models in the native .EDF format are available for download and to use as your free design resource reference.
+Layouts and project models in the native .EDF format are available for download and to use as your free design resource reference.
 To open these file formats, you can download the free trial version of Edificius and open project files and check out the various plan designs and other project documentation.

 Garage plans: definition and classification